All Episodes

 And you look at it, they're a little more socialist than I have a tendency to accept him in my way, but they care.

-And the Syrian people and the Lebanese people, and even the Iraqi people, I'm not going to eliminate them.
+And the Syrian people and the Lebanese people and even the Iraqi people, I'm not going to eliminate them.

-I mean, the Iraqi government is hiding something.
+All the Western countries and Iraqi people, the Iraqi government is hiding something.

 Yeah, then they're hiding what we gave them.